Skip to navigation Skip to content

 • are an Australian citizen

-• are the holder or former holder of a permanent refugee/humanitarian visa
+• are the holder or former holder of a permanent refugee visa

-• were a family member of a refugee/humanitarian entrant at the time that person arrived in Australia; and they are the family member of that person when the claim is made, or when that person died (if they have since died)
+• were a family member of a refugee or former refugee at the time that person arrived in Australia; and they are the family member of that person when the claim is made, or when that person died (if they died after their arrival)

 • are the holder of a visa subclass 852.
 This applies for all social security benefits except Special Benefit (SpB)